Ireland women win to reach World Cup

 Ireland beat Belarus in the semi-final.

-Ireland finished Sunday's qualifier tournament final with 10 players, and Wales on nine, with Ireland's Torrans and Rowlands and Richards of Wales off.
+Ireland finished Sunday's qualifier tournament final with 10 players, and Wales on nine, with Ireland's Torrans along with Rowlands and Richards of Wales off.

 O'Flanagan's double took her impressive international goalscoring tally to 86 to make sure Ireland would be in next year's World Cup after they won a surprise silver medal at the 2018 tournament.